The American Church Needs Spiritual Restoration & Renewal

 Summary: As in the temple of the Old Testament, may it once more be said of the New Testament “temple” (that is, the church) that “the glory of this latter house shall be greater than of the former...”
 (Haggai 2:9).
-May God’s heart for spiritual restoration bring the Church of our day back to, and even surpassing, the glory we read of in the first-century church.
+May God’s heart for spiritual restoration of the Church in our day bring back, and even surpass, the glory we read of in the first-century Church.

 Habakkuk 3:2 LORD, I have heard of your fame;